baohuy1303/research-100-papers-agent/README.md

 ## Why I built this

-Started as a take-home assessment, turned into a learning project around two things:

 **Building real RAG, not an AI wrapper.** Most RAG tutorials embed a PDF and call it done.
 That doesn't work when questions span different reasoning modes.
 "How many papers use COCO?" needs a SQL count.
 "Which ViT-citing paper has the largest model?" needs a multi-step agent.
 A single retriever can't handle both well, so I built a tiered system where each question type gets the right tool.

 **A niche version of NotebookLM.** I wanted to understand what it takes to make a domain-specific comprehension system that actually knows things like "mIoU" and "mean Intersection-over-Union" are the same entity, that there's a citation graph between papers, and that some questions need set arithmetic ("what's missing?") instead of retrieval.
 That specificity is the whole point.